Property technology: History of real estate technology

 The history of property technology is often divided into three stages of development.
 These stages broadly correspond to the period from 1980 to 2000, from 2000 to 2008, and from 2008 to the present.

 Digital technology began to be adopted by the real estate industry during the 1980s, when personal computing became more common.
 Spreadsheet and accounting software like Microsoft Excel began to be used by real estate companies when they were first introduced.
 Advancements in the area of investment analysis also allowed real estate investors to more accurately assess the value of commercial real estate using larger databases of information.

 The second stage began as real estate technology first targeted consumers during the dot-com bubble.
 At a time when most sales and residential listings were on print media and real estate offices, companies began to focus on moving listings onto the digital media.
 From 2008 onwards, the widespread availability of high speed internet meant that real estate companies could move more of their data and services online.
 Real estate databases such as Zillow are an example of information such as geographic data, property valuation and real estate advice being moved online.
-This has been successful, with companies like Zillow (US) and Rightmove (UK) being in the top listed companies in their respective markets.

 The rise of digital technology during the 21st century has led to the development of a sharing economy, where applications such as ridesharing platforms became common.
 This also extended to real estate, as websites such as Airbnb and WeWork made it possible for property owners to rent out their property for part of the year.

-The current wave of proptech is driven by a range of new technologies available, such as artificial intelligence and big data, which has already disrupted other areas such as finance.
-The application of these new technologies is furthermore shaped by social distancing requirements and regional lockdowns arising out of COVID-19 that have introduced changes in the way we are required to deal with real estate.

 The COVID-19 accelerated the adoption of information technology in the real estate industry.
 The pandemic helped to drive e-commerce and resulted in the closure of many traditional retail stores, which has impacted the commercial real estate industry.
 Blockchain technology has also been used to track property for the purposes of land registration and resolve potential ownership disputes.

+Post pandemic, proptech is increasingly influenced by wider societal concerns, such as town planning, and public sector applications.
+An example of this can be seen in the UK, where the government started a 'proptech innovation fund'.
+Under the banner of 'proptech' this saw initially investment in citizen involvement solutions.
+More recent developments see applications in land assessment.